shawnsibanda/Twitch-stream-data-analysis/README.md

 - The most streamed channels (Like Frank) are responsible for a large share of total streams(56K), suggesting that Twitch activity is highly concentrated among top streamers.
 - Partnering with these high-performing channels can significantly increase platform engagement.

-- Viewers predominantly watch Twitch streams on desktop devices (246K), followed by mobile platforms.
+- Viewers predominantly watch Twitch streams on desktop devices (246K), followed by mobile platforms (192K).
 Console-based viewing represents a smaller portion of total activity.

 - Top 5 countries that generate the most activity:
 1. USA.